andruhon/gaunt-sloth-assistant/README.md

 - Groq;
 - DeepSeek;
-- Google Vertex AI and Google AI Studio;
+- Google AI Studio and Google Vertex AI;
 - Anthropic;
 - OpenAI (and other providers using OpenAI format, such as Inception);
 - Ollama with JS config (some of the models, see https://github.com/andruhon/gaunt-sloth-assistant/discussions/107)